luxuriant777/linkchecker/README.md

    https://example.com/page4 -> https://example.com/error-test

     ```
+   Here, `https://example.com/` is the page where the broken link was identified, while `https://example.com/error-test`
+   is the broken link itself.
+A single page may contain multiple broken links, all of which will be listed in the
+   results.

    That's it!
 You can now use these results to effectively address the found broken links on your website or create
    comprehensive sitemaps.